-Photograph Album
+• Photograph Album

 The au pair photo album section should include two A4 pages of pictures showing you taking care of children, with your family and friends and your hobbies and interests.
 Host families are more inclined to choose an applicant pictured with a child in your arms and the more photos your provide the better.
-All photos should be securely fastened to a white sheet of paper to avoid being lost during processing and photocopying, and captions should be written describing the photograph.
+All photos should be securely fastened to a white sheet of paper to avoid being lost during processing and scanning, and captions should be written describing the photograph.
 Make sure you write your name on the back of the collage.
-Do not do this landscape as it will scanned in portrait.